Food & Drinks

 (Credit: Qi fruit llp)

-What is perhaps the most popular type of durian in Singapore, the Mao Shan Wang, or Musang King durian, features sweet, creamy flesh with a buttery-yellow colour.
+The ever-popular Mao Shan Wang is already available as early as April!
+Widely regarded as the favourite durian in Singapore, the Mao Shan Wang, or Musang King durian, features sweet, creamy flesh with a buttery-yellow colour.
 Its bittersweet flavour makes it the de facto choice for durian desserts and ice cream, and you will likely find MSW durian sold in most durian stalls around Singapore.
 What’s more, MSW durians are easy to eat as its plump flesh slides off the seed effortlessly.
-Shape-wise, they’re also easily recognisable given their pyramid-shaped thorns and starfish-like pattern at the durian husk’s base.
+It is equally distinctive in appearance, with pyramid-shaped thorns and a starfish-like pattern at the base of the husk, making it easy to spot even before it is opened.

 Mao Shan Wang (MSW) Durian